Along the life journey of LGBT individuals, there are oftentimes one or several events that negatively impact this specific community.

 Trauma and the LGBT community have historically been intrinsically linked.
 Let’s take a look at some of the trauma members of the community face.

-According to a study by Education Corner, approximately 90% of American youth have been victims of bullying.
+According to a study by Education Corner, approximately 90% of American LGBTQIA youth have been victims of bullying.
 The experience of unsolicited action can harm the social, emotional, and physical fabric of a person.

 A recent report revealed that 77% of LGBT individuals experience a hate crime at least once in their lifetime?
 And for most, they experience hate many times over.
-There was an 86% rise in anti-LGBT hate crimes between 2016 and 2017, as reported by a quintennial report.
+There was an 86% rise in anti-LGBT hate crimes between 2016 and 2017, as reported by a quintennial report .
 While the information is dated, its central message holds true even today.

 This can also manifest in the form of community trauma through terrorism and violence, as with the Orlando shooting.

-Even kids aged 0-6 can be the target of trauma, as can adolescents and young adults.
+Kids as young as 0-6 can be the target of trauma, as can adolescents and young adults.

-In fact, conversion therapy, or methods used to change a person’s gender or sexual identity to cisgender, remains legal in 30 states.
+In fact, conversion therapy, or methods used to change a person’s gender or sexual identity to cisgender, remains legal in 30 states .
 This practice is proven to have adverse mental health effects that register as trauma.